jadecobra/python_tdd_exercises/source/how_to/make_person.rst

   .. code-block:: python

     SyntaxError: parameter without a default follows parameter with a default

-  I broke a Python rule by having a parameter that does not have a default value come after a parameter that has one

 * I add it to the list of :ref:`Exceptions<exceptions>` encountered